Environmental Science

 5. Kenya’s 2014-2017 National Nutrition Action Plan recognizes fisheries as one of the major sectors that contribute to the goals of the national nutrition agenda.

 1. New regulatory policies have been put in place both in draft and implemented ones, to ensure the potato industry thrives well, and so the related institutions have been streamlined to be favorable to the industry.
-A good example is the Kenya Plant Health Inspectorate – KEPHIS, which was granted license as Private inspector to come up with implement regulations and policies to ensure the industry thrives.
+A good example is the Kenya Plant Health Inspectorate – KEPHIS, which was granted a license as a Private inspector to come up with implementing regulations and policies to ensure the industry thrives.

-2. Devolution has contributed a lot ,as such few counties are beginning to put key infrastructure such as abattoirs and livestock markets
+2. Devolution has contributed a lot; as such, few counties are beginning to put key infrastructure such as abattoirs and livestock markets.

 The issues of credit facilities to the farmers were a major challenge, the introduction of Agricultural Finance Corporation AFC, didn’t help much since the corporation was mismanaged and so farmers no longer benefitted from them.